-Under the State Revenue Sharing Act, the state shares revenues from state personal income and single business taxes with cities, villages, townships, and counties based on a formula which measures a local unit's "tax effort" (calculated by dividing the local unit's property, local income, and excise taxes by its state equalized valuation) and compares that to the statewide average.
-The higher a unit's local tax effort is, the more it will receive from the state in shared revenue payments.
+Under the State Revenue Sharing Act, the State shares revenues from State personal income and single business taxes with cities, villages, townships, and counties based on a formula that measures a local unit's "tax effort" (calculated by dividing the local unit's property, local income, and excise taxes by its State equalized valuation) and compares that to the statewide average.
+The higher a unit's local tax effort is, the more it will receive from the State in shared revenue payments.

-Although the 1971 state revenue sharing law does not permit the inclusion of special assessments in the revenue sharing formula, until 1984 some local units of government had been improperly including certain special assessments primarily those for police and fire protection) in their sports of local tax rates to the Treasury Department.
-In October, 1983, a study by a citizen's group noted this fact, and the following year the Treasury Department revised its reporting forms to require local units of government to identify clearly each tax or assessment they levied.
+Although the 1971 State revenue sharing law does not permit the inclusion of special assessments in the revenue sharing formula, until 1984 some local units of government had been including certain special assessments (primarily those for police and fire protection) in their reports of local tax rates to the Treasury Department.
+In October 1983, a study by a citizen's group noted this fact, and the following year the Treasury Department revised its reporting forms to require local units of government to identify clearly each tax or assessment they levied.

-Since the total amount of revenue sharing money remains fixed, the change in reporting requirements meant that a shift in revenue sharing payments occurred, with payments to some local units - mainly large cities - increasing while payments to other units - mainly townships decreased.
-Since, in addition, revenue shared with the state represents anywhere from 15 percent (for some cities) to 40 percent (for small townships) of the operating funds of local governments, this shift in revenue sharing posed potentially serious financial problems for those townships and smaller cities whose payments would be significantly reduced if special assessments were no longer included in the calculation of their local tax effort.
-In 1985, the legislature voted to appropriate money from the state general fund to make up the losses suffered by townships and smaller cities due to the new reporting requirements.
-However, no such supplemental payment was voted for subsequent fiscal years, and those units experiencing reduced revenue sharing payments are faced with a total potential loss of nearly \$2.5 million.
+Since the total amount of revenue sharing money remained fixed, the change in reporting requirements meant that a shift in revenue sharing payments occurred, with payments to some local units - mainly large cities - increasing, while payments to other units -- mainly townships decreased.
+In addition, since revenue shared with the State represents anywhere from 15% (for some cities) to 40% (for small townships) of the operating funds of local governments, this shift in revenue sharing posed potentially serious financial problems for those townships and smaller cities whose payments would be significantly reduced if special assessments were no longer included in the calculation of their local tax effort.
+In 1985, the Legislature voted to appropriate money from the State General Fund to make up the losses suffered by townships and smaller cities due to the new reporting requirements.
+No such supplemental payment was voted for subsequent fiscal years, however, and those units experiencing reduced revenue sharing payments are facea with a total potential loss of nearly \$2.5 million.

-Some people feel that this change has placed an unfair burden on some townships and smaller cities, and have requested legislation that includes certain special assessments in the determination of a local unit's tax effort, ereby restoring lost revenue sharing money to these local governments.
-In order, however, to avoid penalizing large cities, which would lose revenue under such legislation, some people have also requested that the state make up for any potential losses in revenue to larger cities should special assessments be included in the revenue sharing formula.
+Some people feel that this change has placed an unfair burden on some townships and smaller cities, and have requested legislation that includes certain special assessments in the determination of a local unit's tax effort, thereby restoring lost revenue sharing money to these local governments.